jvanstraten/fletcher_streams/README.md

 the root domains of the child types are combined together.
 In the physical representation, the streams of the subrivers remain separated, so the transfers that constitute the logical structure can occur in different cycles.

-The direction of one or more of the subrivers can be reversed.
-This allows the sink to send back control information.
-For instance, a source may grant random access to a large vector to a sink by allowing the sink to send it a stream of indices, to which the source then replies with the data.
-When reversed streams are involved, it is of exceptional importance that the inter-stream dependencies (specified later) are adhered to.
-Summarizing those dependencies briefly; if stream $S$ is listed before stream $S'$ in the type, stream $S$ acts as a command stream for stream $S'$.

 The described river consists of root domain $X$, which is constructed by merging the root domains of the child types $X_{0..n-1}$ into one.
 If the root